Caf Champions League: AS Maniema Union 2-2 Mamelodi Sundowns - Masandawana grab two away goals

 - End the debate: Liverpool sensation Salah is the best player in the world right now

-Having scored 11 goals from midfield in the last three Champions League seasons, Zwane took the lead just nine minutes into the match to open his scoring account for the current campaign after the visitors were awarded an early penalty.
+Having scored 11 goals from midfield in the last three Champions League seasons, Zwane gave the visitors the lead just nine minutes into the match to open his scoring account for the current campaign after the visitors were awarded an early penalty.

 Peter Shalulile was fouled in the box by goalkeeper Brunel Efonge and Zwane made no mistake from the spot-kick as the accomplished playmaker scored to hand Sundowns a 1-0 lead - sending the Maniema shot-stopper the wrong way.